A Message From Our Owner

-It was not until my father passed away that I realized art has always been the heart of my life.
-Growing up in Indiana, we took long "scenic drives" (gas was $.50 a gallon).
-My father would "torture" us with trivia questions like "who painted with dots?" or "I wonder who painted ballerinas" or "can you name the Renaissance Painters".
-The questions were endless as were the miles of cornfields we drove by.
+“It was not until my father passed away that I realized art has always been the heart of my life.
+Growing up in Indiana, we took long "scenic drives."
+My father would spend hours quizzing us with trivia, like "Who painted with dots?" or "I wonder who painted ballerinas," or "Can you name the Renaissance Painters?"
+The trivia was endless as were the miles of cornfields we drove by.
 Little did I know the seed was planted.

+As a child, I took art classes and won awards and contests.
+My mom just wanted my picture in the paper.
+Those were the days.
 We relocated to D.C. during middle school.
-Dad was a graphic artist in advertising & we moved a lot.
-Weekends were spent going to art museums, historical monuments & driving around & around & around the White House hoping to see President Carter.
-My brother & sister would say "museums, not again!"
-We just wanted to play Frogger on Atari.
-But my parents were in love with the idea of history and education.
+Dad was a graphic artist in an advertising agency, and we moved a lot.
+Weekends were spent going to art museums, historical monuments, and driving around the White House in our hopes to see President Carter.
+My brother and sister would then say, "Museums, not again!"
+We just wanted to play Frogger on Atari, but my parents were in love with the idea of history, art, and education.

-I graduated from Hand high school with an art scholarship to Endicott College.
-My mom went there & I was lucky enough to Professor Broudo as my professor- my art angel.
-He took me under his wings & guided me like no other.
-I remember waking up at 6am, running to the art building to see if my pottery had come out of the kiln.
-He was just standing at the door, arms crossed, and nodding...."now that's an inspired artist."
-Weekends were spent either painting the ocean scenes, taking a train into Boston & visiting the art museums or making pottery & talking art with Professor Broudo.
+From there, we moved to Connecticut–new art museums and more historical sites!
+Art continued filling my life.
+I lived in the art department at Hand High School in Madison.
+My teachers embraced my passion and encouraged me to think outside of the box.
+The seed is growing.
+I graduated from Hand High School with an art scholarship to Endicott College.
+I was lucky enough to be taught by Professor Broudo, my art angel.
+He took me under his wings and guided me like no other.
+I remember waking up at 6:00 AM, running to the art building to see if my pottery had come out of the kiln.
+He was standing at the door, arms crossed, and nodding...."now that's an inspired artist."
+Weekends were spent either painting the ocean scenes of Gloucester, taking a train into Boston and visiting the art museums, or making pottery and talking about art with Professor Broudo.
 Leaves are forming.